 BMW maintenance requires the spokes to be checked for tension.
 It was easy to ignore it, as the /2 just didn’t break spokes or lose tension.
 We had become complacent.
-A broken spoke has no tension, so of course it shows up easily.
+A broken spoke has no tension, so of course, it shows up easily.
 In the /2 days, only BMW had straight pull spokes.
-All other bikes had those “bent at 90 degrees” spokes and they were often out of tension.
+All other bikes had those “bent at 90 degrees” spokes and as a result, they were often out of tension.
 The spoke tries to straighten out, become longer and that means less tension.

 The early hooked spoke